ChosenOne959/SPBA/README.md

 # SPBA
-simulation platform based on AirSim. my_first_try
+It's simulation platform based on AirSim.You can test your flight algorithm on this platform.